pantheon-systems/documentation/source/docs/articles/sites/code/debugging-slow-performance.md

 ## Overview

 When your site is fast, everybody wins.
-When it’s slow, nobody's happy... so how can you fix it?
+When it’s slow, nobody's happy...so how can you fix it?
 In this article, we’ll discuss the most common causes for performance problems, demonstrate how to diagnose bottlenecks, and provide actionable solutions for developers.

 ## Every PHP Error Slows Execution

 An often ignored cause of bad performance is [PHP errors within site code](/docs/articles/sites/php-errors-and-exceptions/), as every single PHP error will slow your site down, including both notices and warnings that don’t crash your site.

-Here's a graphic example of how PHP errors can slow down a site.
+Here's an example of how PHP errors can slow down a site.
 This benchmark was performed with Drupal's [Generate Errors](https://drupal.org/project/generate_errors), with a TRUNCATE of of the `watchdog` table before each test to avoid tainting results from the aggregate.
-The results are equally applicable to WordPress, or any PHP based project.
+The results are equally applicable to WordPress or any PHP based project.

 ​ ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/200873)
 Each loop executed user\_load(1, TRUE), then triggered the error.
 Times are rounded to 2 decimals.